-- 1. Computer Terminals - a.
+1. Computer Terminals

+- a.
 PC monitors should be turned away from the public. - b.
-For those PC's that are located in high traffic areas that cannot be moved to another location, shields should be placed on the monitors. - c.
-SUNY Downstate staff members are expected to log off of terminals before leaving their workstations. - d.
+For those PC's that are located in high traffic areas that cannot be moved to another location, shields should be placed on the monitors.

+- c.
+UPB staff members are expected to log off of terminals before leaving their workstations. - d.
 Notepad cannot be used for documenting protected health information as it is not password protected. - e.
 Passwords and ID's cannot be shared.
-Staff will be held liable for all activity occurring under their account.

-- f.
-The department supervisor is responsible for ensuring that old PC's that are being removed are referred to Information Services so that any protected health information is deleted appropriately. - Diskettes & CD's- PHI on diskettes or CD's must be deleted.
-SUNY Downstate department supervisors are responsible for inspecting the diskettes or CD's for any valuable necessary information and then breaking the diskette film, cutting the CD or placing these electronic materials in secure bins designated for shredding. - 3.
-Emails- All internal emails containing PHI should be encrypted.
+Staff will be held liable for all activity occurring under their account. - f.
+The practice supervisor is responsible for ensuring that any protected health information from old PC's that are being removed is deleted appropriately. - 2.
+Diskettes & CD's- PHI on diskettes or CD's must be deleted.
+UPB practice supervisors are responsible for inspecting the diskettes or CD's for any valuable necessary information and then breaking the diskette film or cutting the CD. - 3.
+Emails- All emails containing PHI should be encrypted.